daboynb/AssistantDismiss/README.md

 ## Requirements

-A [patched GmsCore](https://github.com/daboynb/GmsCore) is also needed.
+A patched GmsCore is also needed.
 Without it, YouTube Music crashes when Assistant tries to connect to it (Dynamite modules load from the real GMS instead of microG).
-Download it from [GmsCore Releases](https://github.com/daboynb/GmsCore/releases).

 ## Install